shawaf/smart-bookmark-chrome/README.md

 node scripts/simulate.js
 ```

-It classifies four sample tabs, prints their stored metadata, and shows the resulting Smart Bookmarks tree in the console.
+It classifies six sample tabs (including finance and Arabic faith content), prints their stored metadata, and shows the resulting Smart Bookmarks tree in the console.

 ## How smart bookmarking works
 - When you click **“Smart bookmark this tab”**, the popup asks the background service worker to:
   1. Capture page metadata (title, URL, meta description/keywords, OG tags, and a short text snippet) via an injected script.
-  2. Score the page against a keyword map (Technology, Business, Education, Entertainment, News, Design, Science, Shopping, Travel, Sports) and fall back to **Unsorted** if no clear match exists.
+  2. Score the page against a weighted keyword map (technology, finance/banking, business/work, education/learning, entertainment/media, news/politics, design/creative, science/health, shopping/reviews, travel/places, sports/fitness, faith/spirituality) using title and domain cues, and fall back to **Unsorted** if no clear match exists.
   3. Ensure a **Smart Bookmarks** root folder and a child folder for the detected topic; create them if they don’t exist.
   4. Create (or reuse) the bookmark, then persist a metadata record in `chrome.storage.local` keyed by the bookmark ID.
 - The popup’s folder explorer loads the Smart Bookmarks tree with stored metadata so you can open items directly.